Skip to Content

 The best places for finding gold in Tennessee are the eastern parts of the state, such as Montvale Springs, Copperhill, Hawkings, Sullivan, and Greene counties.
 The southeastern parts, such as Tellico Plains and Coker Creek, are also abundant in gold.

-However, when it comes to finding gold in western and central Tennessee, things are a bit complicated.
+However, things are a bit complicated regarding finding gold in western and central Tennessee.
 It is best to head towards Bount County, east of Montvale Springs, and search the streams.

 Polk County and Monroe County areas, such as Cane Creek, Turkey Creek, Citico Creek, Tobe Creek, or between the Hiawassee and Tellico Rivers, are the best areas to search for gold in Tennessee.